FAQ - Information about the Vulnerability-Lab

 23. What happens, if two vulnerability researchers submit the same vulnerability to be verified?

 We examine both the submitted vulnerabilities and take them through the verification process.
 Then, the researcher of the earlier submission will be accepted.
 The documentation of the second researcher will be removed or may, after consultation with the first submitting researcher, be used as a reference in the main advisory.
 So people can still use the documentation of the second advisory.
 The time span of a double submission is approx. 2 - 4 weeks, any vulnerabilities submitted later can not be accepted for verification.
 So basically the earliest submitting researcher decides whether the link to the second advisory will be implemented.
+Any researcher in the laboratory that receives a duplicate message, has the right to request the duplicate approval information with ID.
+Thus way we ensure that the researcher can approve the issue was a duplicate.

-24. How does Vulnerability-Lab protect the researchers?
+24. How does Vulnerability Lab protect the researchers?

-When a researcher or analyst does not want to show his identity for references, IPS or press, he can get the status "N/A Anonymous".
-The Vulnerability-Lab will never disclose any details of researchers, analysts or members to public authorities, private agencies, companies or any other person.
-The Vulnerability-Lab will also never reveal sessions, IPS, e-mail addresses or locations.
-To protect the vulnerability-researcher, we have included an encrypted exchange method via Mail.
-Active researchers can easily send their encrypted material to be verified as new submitted vulnerabilities.
-To protect the authors, we also created a very good vulnerability discovery process.
+When a researcher, analyst or consultant does not want to show his identity for the lab index, references, ips or press, he can get the status - N/A Anonymous.
+The Vulnerability Lab will never disclose any details of researchers, analysts or members to public authorities, private agencies, companies or any other person.
+The Vulnerability Lab will also never reveal sessions, ips, e-mail addresses or physical locations.
+To protect the vulnerability researchers, we have included an encrypted exchange method for emails.
+Active researchers can easily send their encrypted material to be verified for new submitted vulnerabilities.
+To protect the authors, we also created a very good vulnerability discovery process for our own laboratory stable set into the code-line.
 As long as a researcher follows the specific policy of publication, nobody will get in trouble with the law, because the research activity denies illegal actions.
 All submitted contents of destructive nature will directly be deleted without any abuse notification to the police or the government.
 We are not interested in storing hacks, sessions or any other illegal material.
+IP adresses are only logged on illegal server attacks or malicious interaction for protection reason.
+Agressive or malicious acting IPs will be abused by the local server administrators as well.
+We have a quality approval mechanism that allows us to fix bugs within a short time span after the disclosure to protect the database as well.
+Payment information, account registrations and real names are not stored inside the Vulnerability Lab database management system, as far as the researcher or customer did not include into the username parameter.
+Researcher can also request us by email to receive the anonymous account access for interaction ago.

 26. How do I follow your mobile/public RSS Feed?

-To follow our public feed we provide a twitter account for mobile phones, and monitoring feeds.
+To follow our public feed, we provide a twitter account for mobile phones and monitoring feeds.
+Feel free to follow our new little twitter feed and enjoy the silence.

-Feed URL: twitter.com/vuln_lab
+Feed URL #1: twitter.com/vuln_lab

 27. What details, resources, and data are provided on an advisory?